How to Register as an Electrician or Electrical Business

 Once you have your electrical qualifications, the next step for many electricians is setting up their own business.
 Whether you plan to work as a sole trader, form a limited company, or go into partnership, there are legal and administrative steps you need to complete before you can start trading.

 This guide covers the practical steps for registering your electrical business in the UK, including the different business structures available, tax registration, insurance requirements, and the key decisions you need to make early on.
+For understanding which qualifications you need first, see our ECS Gold Card requirements guide.

 The sole trader structure is the simplest and most common way for electricians to start working for themselves.
 You are the business — there is no legal distinction between you personally and your business.